Old Lehigh County Courthouse

-The Old Lehigh County Courthouse is an historic county courthouse, which is located in Allentown, Pennsylvania.
+The Old Lehigh County Courthouse is a historic county courthouse located at 503 West Hamilton Street in Allentown, Pennsylvania.
 It was added to the National Register of Historic Places in 1981.

 History and architectural features

+19th century

 The courthouse's original section was built between 1814 and 1819 and was a two-and-one-half-story stone building with a hipped roof.

 It was remodeled and enlarged in 1864, in the Italianate style.
+An addition on the west was added in between 1880 and 1881.

+20th century

-An addition on the west was added in between 1880 and 1881, and a second addition was added to its north between 1914 and 1916 in the Beaux-Arts style.
+Between 1914 and 1916, a second addition was added to its north between 1914 and 1916 in the Beaux-Arts style.

-The courthouse is featured on the Lehigh County seal which was introduced in 1944.
+The courthouse is featured on the Lehigh County seal, which was introduced in 1944.

-In 1981, the Old Lehigh County Courthouse was added to the National Register of Historic Places in 1981.
+In 1981, in recognition of its historical significance, the Old Lehigh County Courthouse was added to the National Register of Historic Places.